ElderBass/DONT_WRECK_MAH_HOUSE/Plan.md

         * Fields: String id, String lastName, String email, String phone, String address, String city, String state, int postalCode, BigDecimal standardRate, BigDecimal weekendRate
         * Methods: Getters and setters for all fields and a constructor
     4. Reservation
-        * Fields: int id, LocalDate startDate, LocalDate endDate, Host host, Guest guest, BigDecimal totalCost, String directory (which will be the reservations directory)
+        * Fields: int id, LocalDate startDate, LocalDate endDate, Host host, Guest guest, BigDecimal totalCost
-            * I might also want/need to use the GuestFileRepo and HostFileRepo as dependencies for retrieving data from their files
+            * I might also want/need to use the GuestFileRepo and HostFileRepo as dependencies for retrieving seth.mastery.data from their files
-        * Methods: Getters and setters, a constructor for filePath
+        * Methods: Getters and setters, a constructor for fields, and a getCost() method for calculating the cost of a stay
     * Estimated Time: 45 minutes
 * Spring DI
   * Estimated Time: 15 minutes